KaidiL1u/PyFin/Regression Analysis/Readme.md

 Cell B1: The name of the Y variable
 Cell C1 and beyond: The names of the X variables

-# Please ensure that you install below all python package:
+# Please ensure that you install below all python package
 pip install pandas statsmodels numpy tkintertable openpyxl